LePeterAlan/plume/README.md

 # plume
-An After Effects script that help you make flexible in and out transition
+An After Effects script that help you make flexible in and out transitions.